spirosd/minimal-mistakes/_pages/resume.md

 Experience
 ----------

 Sept.
-2016-Jan.
+2016 - Jan.
 2017
   : **Zurich, Switzerland**
   : ***Assistant in Institute of Structural Enginnering -<br>Steel, Timber and Composite Structures***; Swiss Federal Institute of Technology ![ibk_logo]
-  : > Preparation and execution of a series of 6 2hr-Colloquia for the Civil Engineering Bachelor Course "Steel Structures II.
+  : > I prepared and executed a series of 6 2hr-Colloquia for the Civil Engineering<br>Bachelor Course "Steel Structures II to 15 students (in German).
+The topics included,<br>among others, verification procedures according to SIA263, truss design,<br> concentrated forces transmission(stiffeners) and joints design, steel-concrete<br>composite plate, beams and columns design and global load carrying concepts.

-Juni 2012 - Sept.
+June 2012 - Sept.
 2012
   : **Feldbach, Austria**
   : ***Civil Engineering Intern***; [Lugitsch und Partner Ziviltechniker](http://www.zt.lugitsch.at/cms/) ![lugitsch_logo]
-  : > *Worked in Statische Berechnung einer Stahl-Antenne, Hochwasserrückhaltebecken inkl.
-Vermessungsarbeiten, Siedlungswasserbau (Oberflächenentwässerung)*
+  : > I was involved in the project of designing a retention basin against flooding,<br>which included topographical survey and mapping, urban water supply and sanitation<br>and surface drainage provisions.
+Moreover, I was assigned the task of simulating and<br>designing a 39m steel space truss tower for telecommunication purposes.
   {: .notice--success}

 Skills
 ----------

 |------|:------:|
 | **Languages** |Greek, German, English, Italian (A2)|